wiicode/cybersecurity-framework/silver-training/platform-specific-ubuntu.md

 ### **Authentication policy**

-Your organisation should have a consistent authentication policy which applies to all users and devices capable of accessing its data.
-You can use the published [password guidance](https://www.ncsc.gov.uk/collection/passwords/updating-your-approach) to help inform any password policy.
+Your organization should have a consistent authentication policy which applies to all users and devices capable of accessing its data.
+You can use the published [password guidance](/collection/passwords/updating-your-approach) to help inform any password policy.
 An administrator should configure the relevant on-device settings in line with your authentication policy.

-For further guidance on defining an authentication policy, see the [EUD Security Guidance introduction](https://www.ncsc.gov.uk/collection/end-user-device-security).
+For further guidance on defining an authentication policy, see the [EUD Security Guidance introduction](/collection/end-user-device-security).

 The password requirements in Ubuntu Desktop can be configured in the `/etc/login.defs` file and via the Pluggable Authentication Module (PAM),